Sushil-19/RustContractor/README.md

 ## Features

-- **Student Management Contracts**: Generate smart contracts for managing students, including custom structs and functions.
+- **Smart Contracts**: Generate smart contracts for Rust, including custom structs and functions.
 - **Token Contracts**: Generate token-based smart contracts with basic functionality like balance checks and transfers.
 - **Customization**: Specify the number of structs and functions to include in the generated contract.
 - **Automated Code Generation**: Automatically generates getter and setter methods for struct fields.